gardb/WorkSample/README.md

 ## Rundown

-Once the tool is running, a path to the file location to be read is requested.
-Optionally, you may choose the run an error report to detect and report any invalid data lines.
+Once the tool is running, a path to the `.txt` file location to be read is requested from the `Menu` class, and passed on to the `TxtHistoryReader` class.
+Optionally, you may choose to print an error report to detect and review any invalid data lines.

 The tool will read the `.txt` file, and store each line into a String List using Scanner.
-It will then loop through the list.
-At each index in the list, it will parse each part that is separated by white space, into a String array.
+Looping through the list; at each index, it will parse each part that is separated by white space, into a String array.
 The tool will read through the String array before going to the next line in the List.

-If `index [0]` in the array is equal to `Driver`, the tool will create a new `Driver` object, with `index [1]` of the array being the driver's name.
+If `index [0]` in the String array is equal to `Driver`, the tool will create a new `Driver` object, with `index [1]` of the array being the driver's name.
 The `Driver` object is then added to a HashMap as the key, and a value of a new `Trip` object is created.

 The `Trip` data object is defined as 3 values:
 - Total Time